awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-msk-serverlesscluster-iam.md

 # AWS::MSK::ServerlessCluster Iam<a name="aws-properties-msk-serverlesscluster-iam"></a>

-Details for IAM client authentication\.
+Details for SASL/IAM client authentication\.

 ## Syntax<a name="aws-properties-msk-serverlesscluster-iam-syntax"></a>